California Penal Code 211 – Robbery

 - You were falsely accused.

-We have been successfully defending clients facing all types of criminal charges in Sonoma and Marin Counties, since 1992.
+We have been successfully defending clients facing all types of criminal charges in Sonoma and Marin Counties and all over the bay area since 1992.

 The 100 Trial Lawyers Association has recognized us as one of the best criminal defense attorneys in the country!